Moonshae: Publication history

 FR2 Moonshae was written by Douglas Niles, with cover art by Tim Hildebrandt and interior illustrations by George Barr, and was published by TSR in 1987.
 The book features editing by Mike Breault, and cartography by Dave S. LaForce.

-Shannon Appelcline commented that as role-playing games became supplemented with more publication of background material in the 1980s, "TSR finally recognized this new direction and made it an industry standard in the late '80s.
+Shannon Appelcline commented that as role-playing games became supplemented with more background material published in the 1980s, "TSR finally recognized this new direction and made it an industry standard in the late '80s.
 This wasn't through their publication of the Forgotten Realms Campaign Setting (1987) — which was a lot like The World of Greyhawk campaign box that had preceded it — but rather through their release of a string of detailed setting books that began with FR1: Waterdeep and the North (1987) and FR2: Moonshae (1987)."

 In June 2018 Wizards of the Coast working with Baldman Games published Rising Shadows: Moonshae Isles Regional Guide by Shawn Merwin, Robert Alaniz, and Eric Menge.
 Douglas Niles provided a foreword.